Simply-Love/Simply-Love-SM5/README.md

 Refer to the [Troubleshooting StepMania README](./Other/TroubleshootingStepMania-README.md) included with Simply Love.

-#### How can I let players load custom songs from USB sticks?
+#### How can I load custom songs from USB sticks?

-The StepMania project has wiki pages for configuring USB profiles for [Windows](https://github.com/stepmania/stepmania/wiki/Static-Mount-Points-for-USB-Profiles-(Windows)) and [Linux](https://github.com/stepmania/stepmania/wiki/Creating-Static-Mount-Points-For-USB-Profiles-%28Linux%29).
+First, configure your PC for USB profiles.
+Follow the guides for [Windows](https://github.com/stepmania/stepmania/wiki/Static-Mount-Points-for-USB-Profiles-(Windows)) or [Linux](https://github.com/stepmania/stepmania/wiki/Creating-Static-Mount-Points-For-USB-Profiles-%28Linux%29).

+StepMania 5.1 (currently in beta) added support for loading custom songs from USB profiles.
+This feature is not avilable in StepMania 5.0.12 and older.

-StepMania 5.1-beta and newer supports loading custom songs from USB profiles.
-If you are using SM5.1-beta and have configured your computer using the Wikis linked to above, you can use the [USB Profile Options menu](https://i.imgur.com/ZgU9HGw.png) in Simply Love to configure settings for custom songs.
+If you are using [SM5.1-beta](https://github.com/stepmania/stepmania/releases/tag/v5.1.0-b2) and have configured your computer using the guides linked above, you can use the [USB Profile Options menu](https://i.imgur.com/ZgU9HGw.png) in Simply Love to configure settings for custom songs.

 #### Why does my timing graph look weird?

-If your timing graph on Screen Evaluation has multiple individual "spikes" like Cloud Strife's hair in FFVII, you have USB polling issues.
+If your judgment distribution graph on Screen Evaluation has multiple individual "spikes" like Cloud Strife's hair in FFVII, your hardware has a low USB polling rate.

 ![spikey boi](https://i.imgur.com/oMAQKoM.jpg)

 Fixing this is outside the scope of Simply Love as a StepMania theme.
+You may need to modify your operating system, hardware inside your dance pad, or both.

+StarlightLumi wrote a giude for modifying L-Tek Dance Pads to poll at 1000 Hz by replacing hardware inside the pad with an Arduino: https://www.instructables.com/id/Modifying-an-L-tek-Dance-Pad-to-Poll-at-1000hz-on-/

+StarlightLumi's guide was based on original code and efforts by GitHub user [natano](https://github.com/natano): https://www.natano.net/blog/2019-12-14-usb-polling-adventure/

+GitHub user [sahunt](https://github.com/sahunt) has a guide on modifying Windows to poll at 1000 Hz: https://www.hackmycab.com/?portfolio=usb-polling

-GitHub user geefr has a [wiki page](https://github.com/geefr/stepmania-linux-goodies/wiki/So-You-Think-You-Have-Polling-Issues) on identifying and troubleshooting USB polling issues that may help.
+GitHub user geefr has a wiki page on identifying and troubleshooting USB polling issues on Linux: https://github.com/geefr/stepmania-linux-goodies/wiki/So-You-Think-You-Have-Polling-Issues